Subscribe to the blog and get the inside scoop!

 Respond to Negative Feedback Publicly

 Customer reviews are an extremely powerful tool and also provide an excellent opportunity for client engagement.
-Today 95% of shoppers read online reviews before making a purchase, with only 3% of shoppers saying that online reviews never factor into their buying decision.

 A lack of reviews can create big problems with prospects.